kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 A discrepancy is a data point that is unusual *in the context of the least squares model*, as shown in the first figure here.
 On its own, from the perspective of either |x| or |y| alone, the square point is not unusual.
 But it is unusual in the context of the least squares model.
 When that square point is removed, the updated least squares line (dashed line) is obtained.
 This square point clearly has little influence on the model, even though it is discrepant.

 The discrepant square point in model B has much more influence on the model.
 Given that the objective function aims to minimize the sum of squares of the deviations, it is not surprising that the slope is pulled towards this discrepant point.
-Removing that point gives a different estimate of the slope and intercept.
+Removing that point gives a different dashed-line estimate of the slope and intercept.

 In model C the square point is not discrepant in the context of the model.
 But it does have high leverage on the model: a small change in this point has the potential to be influential on the model.